KasparEtter/ef1p/pages/email/email.md

 Message compression
 </summary>

-As far as I can tell, emails are rarely [compressed](https://en.wikipedia.org/wiki/Data_compression) although this would save a lot of bandwidth during relay and a lot of memory during [storage](#storage-format).
+To the best of my knowledge, emails are rarely [compressed](https://en.wikipedia.org/wiki/Data_compression) even though this would save a lot of bandwidth during relay and a lot of memory during [storage](#storage-format).
-For example, HTML newsletters are often between 50 KB and 120 KB in size and compression reduces this by 70 to 90% due to the many repetitions of styling information.
+For example, HTML newsletters are often between 50 KB and 120 KB in size, and compression reduces this by 70 to 90% due to the many repetitions of [styling information](#email-styling).
 Most of the websites you visit are delivered to your browser in compressed form.
 So why is it that emails are rarely compressed?
 The problem in the case of email is that the sender doesn't know